janisgrikstas/PLC_ExtraCredit/README.md

 //code to execute
 }
 ```
-`dothiswhile` is a control flow statement that executes a block of code while a boolean condition is true.
-The condition must be a boolean expression, i.e., it must evaluate to either true or false.
+`dothiswhile` is a control flow statement that executes a block of code while a yesorno condition is true.
+The condition must be a yesorno expression, i.e., it must evaluate to either true or false.
 The condition must be placed inside the parentheses () following the while keyword.

 The code to be executed in the loop body must be placed inside the braces {} following the condition.
 The loop body can contain any valid EZ statements